 We cover inpatient hospital services.
-University of Maryland Health Partners is not responsible for payment of any remaining days of a hospital admission that began prior to the individual's enrollment in our MCO.
-We are however, responsible for reimbursement of professional services rendered during the remaining days of the admission if the member remains Medicaid eligible.
+CareFirst BlueCross BlueShield Community Health Plan Maryland is not responsible for payment of any remaining days of a hospital admission that began prior to the individual's enrollment in our MCO.
+We are, however, responsible for reimbursement of professional services rendered during the remaining days of the admission if the member remains Medicaid eligible.